 These assignments provide ways for me to assess your understanding of key concepts presented in the readings and class discussions.
 There is positively no dishonesty or cheating tolerated.
 Contact me if emergencies arise that affect your work.
-Please review the honor code of the college: www.bowdoin.edu/studentaffairs/student-handbook/college-policies/
+Please review the honor code of the college:

+www.bowdoin.edu/studentaffairs/student-handbook/college-policies/

-- 1. Participation (25%) - 2.
-Critical Response Paper (15%) Anytime before March 8. - 3.
-Research Proposal: Thesis, Outline, Bibliography and Literature Review (10%) March 27. - 4.
-Simulation Paper (7.5%) April 10. - 5.
-Research Presentation (7.5%) April 26, May 1 or 3. - 6.
-Final Research Paper (35%) May 19, 9am.
+- 1. Participation (20%) - 2.
+Critical Response Paper (15%) Anytime Before March 7. - Research Proposal: Question, Thesis, Outline and Bibliography (10%) March 28. - 4.
+Simulation Paper (10%) April 2. - 5.
+Research Presentation (10%) April 25, April 30 or May 2. - 6.
+Final Research Paper (35%) May 17, 9am.

-Participation - Student participation in this course is a requirement, not an option.
+Participation - Student participation in this course is a requirement.
 Each student will prepare two discussion questions for every class meeting based on the readings or the news.
 The professor will ask for volunteers, or call on students at random to present a question to the class.
 The goal is to have every voice in the room be heard and considered in our collective project to explore complex modern warfare.
 Students are allowed one absence (including illnesses) during the semester.
 Any additional absences will be counted against participation.
 A letter from the Dean's office indicating extraordinary circumstances may excuse additional absences.
 Please keep all laptops, tablets and phones on silent and stored in your bag.

-Critical Response Paper - Students will prepare a 3-4 page paper anytime before spring break (March 8) analyzing a selection of readings and producing a cohesive analysis.
+Critical Response Paper - Students will prepare a 4-page paper anytime before our last class before spring break (March 7).
+The paper should analyze a selection of readings and producing a cohesive analysis.
+There is no specific prompt, as students are encouraged to think critically about finding a topic that strikes them as important.
 Papers should move past summarization, and instead provide critical analysis by grouping, critiquing, or comparing multiple authors read thus far in the semester.
-Students may also want to think about how these readings might apply to your likely future research subject.
+Students may also want to think about how these readings might apply to their potential future research subject.
 Papers should be handed in at the start of class, at a date of choosing by the student.
 Think and plan ahead.
-Late papers (after spring break) will not be accepted.
+Late papers (after the start of spring break) will not be accepted.

-Simulation Paper - We will conduct a simulation to allow students to practice applying the theories learned in the class to a "live" counterinsurgency operation.
-A 2-3 page paper assignment due April 10 will ask students to reflect on the simulation, lessons learned, and ways to relate these lessons to the readings.
+Simulation Paper - We will conduct a simulation to allow students to practice applying the theories learned in the class to a "live" counterinsurgency operation in Afghanistan.
+A 2-3 page paper assignment due April 2 will ask students to reflect on the simulation, lessons learned, and ways to relate these lessons to the readings.

-Final Research Proposal and Paper - The primary written assignment for the class is a 20-page research paper, due May 19 at 9am.
-Note that a research proposal, including a proposed thesis, outline, bibliography and short literature review is due on March 27.
-The paper is an opportunity for students to follow their interests and develop critical research skills.
+Final Research Proposal and Paper - The primary written assignment for the class is a 20-page research paper, due May 17 at 9am.
+Note that a research proposal, including a proposed question, thesis, outline and bibliography is due on March 28.
+This research paper is an opportunity for students to follow their interests and develop critical research skills.
 What is a question about counterinsurgency you find particular vexing?
 What is your argument?
 Be sure to ask and answer questions that require analysis and argument, instead of relying on description.
 An example of a promising analytical question might be: "What three factors most contributed to the Soviet defeat in Afghanistan?"
-As opposed to a likely less successful question prone to description such as: "What happened in the Soviet invasion of Afghanistan?"
+As opposed to a likely less successful question prone to description such as: "What happened during the Soviet intervention in Afghanistan?"
 Based on the proposal, the professor will work with each student individually to help students craft a compelling research project.
 Students will choose their own topics based on their interests.
 The research and analysis must be original and substantial.
 Think and plan ahead.